 “Yeah, sure.
 I’ll text Daphne.”

 Saturday night arrived.
 It was Christian’s despedida party in one of his houses in Bacoor, Cavite.
-It took me an hour and a few minutes to get there.
+It took me an hour and a few minutes to go there.
 His house was big and white, with a front yard that had flowers and trees.
 His Ford was parked in an open garage in front of the house.
 Christian opened the black gate and let me in.

 The party was held in the backyard which had a guitar-shaped pool.
 Christian invited 10 people.
 All of them were our friends in high school.
 I spotted Kathryn and Julio.
 I asked them were Daphne was.